Albert Castiglia: Life and career

 Keepin On (2010), recorded in Dover, New Jersey, featured five tracks written by Castiglia, plus covers of songs by John Lee Hooker ("Goin' Upstairs"), Mack Rice ("Cadillac Assembly Line"), T-Bone Walker ("My Baby is Now On My Mind"), Peter Green ("I Could Not Ask for More"), Robert Nighthawk ("Murderin' Blues") and Bob Dylan ("Till I Fell In Love With You").
 Living the Dream (2012), included contributions on Hammond B3 organ and piano from John Ginty.
 Roots Music Report bestowed him with the Top Blues Album Award for 2011 and 2012.
 In December 2013, Castiglia performed at the Bradenton Blues Festival.

 In March 2014, Castiglia signed a recording contract with Ruf Records.
 His seventh album in all and his first on Ruf Records was Solid Ground, which was recorded in Glen Ridge, New Jersey.
 It contained the Lefty Dizz-penned track "Bad Avenue", Castiglia's version of the blues standard, "Goin' Down Slow", and a cover of the Rolling Stones, "Sway".
 Solid Ground peaked at number 10 in the US Billboard Top Blues Albums chart.

 In 2015, Castiglia made a guest appearance on John Ginty's albums, Bad News Travels and the subsequent Bad News Travels (Live).

 In May 2020, Castiglia won a Blues Music Award in the 'Blues Rock Album of the Year' category for his album, Masterpiece.
+In 2023, he won two Blues Music Awards as 'Blues Rock Artist of the Year' and 'Blues Rock Album of the Year' for I Got Love.